 - Cut a slit with a craft knife approximately in the center of the box.
 Do not go to the edge of the box, leave a side panel of at least 2 inches ( cm)

-- Cut part way along both sides in straight lines to form two flaps.
-One flap is bent inwards to form seating and one is raised to form the dashboard.
+- Cut along both sides of the box in straight lines to form two flaps.
+One flap is bent downwards to become seating and one is raised to form the dashboard.

-Note: Make a light impression first across the cardboard with the cutting knife and the cardboard will bend easily.
+Note: Make a light impression across the cardboard with the cutting knife and the cardboard will bend easily.

-- Make another bend in the inside flap to form the seat shape and tape in place.
+- Make another bend in the inside flap to form the shape of the seat, then tape in place.